 Is it an option on all of your quotes?
 Who isn’t seeing an instalment plan?
 Why not?
 Are you discriminating against a particular group – or increasing their vulnerability?

 All of these are questions you need to answer not just to your own satisfaction, but very possibly to the FCA’s satisfaction, too.
-Looking at the direction of travel on risk-based pricing and the FCA’s wider attitude to credit, lending and the support of vulnerable customers, the cost of credit is clearly on its radar.
+Looking at the direction of travel on risk-based pricing and the FCA’s wider attitude to credit, lending and the support of vulnerable customers, the cost of paying by instalments is clearly on its radar.

-How much are you actually charging for credit, as a percentage of the total insurance cost?
+How much are you actually charging to pay by instalments, as a percentage of the total insurance cost?
 Is it fair?
 Is it a flat rate or a variable one – and what is that based on?
 Are you using variable rates to target specific customers, and if you’re not, should you be?
 What are your competitors charging?

 Does my credit look big in this?